 Insuring salvage cars or vehicles with a rebuilt title can be tricky.
-Find out why some insurers refuse to cover them and others charge higher rates.
+Find out why some insurers charge higher rates or refuse to cover them.

 Say you take a trip out to a used car dealership to look for a new car.
 You find several vehicles that would meet your needs.
 The only problem?
 When you look at the paperwork, you find that one of them has a rebuilt title.
 And the other has a salvage title.

 You’re concerned, but you’re not sure exactly what that means.
 Should you walk away?
 Use the status of the title as a bargaining chip?
 Just pull the trigger?
 This article is meant to help drivers learn what these title statuses mean.
 And how to get proper insurance for these cars.

 There is a big difference between a salvage and rebuilt title.
 A salvage title means that the vehicle was totaled.
 This could be from a natural disaster, vandalism, or a car wreck.
 Once a salvage vehicle is fixed, it gets a rebuilt title.
 A rebuilt title means the once-salvaged vehicle is now in satisfactory condition.

 Your insurer will take possession of your totaled car and.
 They'll sell it to a salvage car lot or someone who will rebuild it.
 Of course, your insurance provider will pay you for the car.
 You'll be paid the actual cash value of the car in its current condition.
 Or they'll replace your car with one worth about the same amount.

 Wherever the car ends up, it gets registered as having a “salvage” title.
 This title will let potential buyers know that there has been major damage done to the car.

 What does rebuilt title mean?
 If a car with a salvage title gets repaired, its title changes to “rebuilt.”
 In order to obtain this change in status, the car must go through a thorough inspection after it’s repaired.

 It's prudent to get a second opinion from a trusted mechanic before purchasing a vehicle with a rebuilt title.
 When a vehicle is badly damaged, it can be tough to return it to its previous condition.